Trump keeps up attacks on Mueller, McCabe, Comey

 Just a day after news that Mueller had interviewed McCabe and asked him about Comey's firing, Trump attacked the special counsel's team, seeming to suggest it has a partisan bias.

 "Why does the Mueller team have 13 hardened Democrats, some big Crooked Hillary supporters, and Zero Republicans?
-Another Dem recently added...does anyone think this is fair?
+Another Dem recently added ... does anyone think this is fair?
 And yet, there is NO COLLUSION!," Trump wrote on Twitter.

 Trump's criticism of Mueller, a Republican, also came a day after his personal lawyer, John Dowd, called for an end to the special counsel's probe into Russian election meddling.